 By Matt Samansky, Supplement Review Editor

-What’s your favorite protein snack?
-As always, shoot me a Tweet or drop a post about any supplements YOU would like to see me review.
+Have you supplemented with Rich Piana’s Kill It?
+I’d love to hear your experiences.
+As always, shoot me a tweet or drop me a post about any supplements YOU would like to see me review.
 My contact info is listed above!